microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 ### Application Overview

-The application will consitst of two main UI Views: `TrainingView` and `InferenceView`.
+The application will consist of two main UI Views: `TrainingView` and `InferenceView`.
 The `TrainingView` is used to train the model on-device, and the `InferenceView` is used to perform inference with the trained model.
-Addtionally, there is `ContentView` which is the home view of the application and contains buttons to navigate to the `TrainingView` and `InferenceView`.
+Additionally, there is `ContentView` which is the home view of the application and contains buttons to navigate to the `TrainingView` and `InferenceView`.

 Additionally, we will also create `AudioRecorder` class to handle the recording of audio through the microphone.
 It will record 10 seconds of audio and output the audio data as a `Data` object, which can be used for training and inference purposes.